bartek5186/bartek5186/README.md

 ## Hi there 👋

-I'm a fullstack developer and systems designer focused on building maintainable and well-structured applications.
-I love **Go**.
+I'm a full-stack developer and systems designer.
+I like building practical, maintainable and well-structured applications.
+I love **Go** and usually work with **Echo**, **GORM**, **PostgreSQL** and **PostGIS**.

-My usual stack includes **Echo**, **Gorm**, **PostgreSQL**, and **PostGIS**.
-But I also know a lot more - from bat files, via 3D games to backend development.
-Experience with Unity 3D, Unreal.
-Creating backend business logic, manage servers it's the way I live.
-Also have experience in managing dev team.
-In ther past I work with transportation search engines with routes optimalization, payments systems, etc. In my childchood I make simple games on retro PC under batch, editing hex gamecode to obtain some lives and simple edit maps.
-I have used Quark Army Tool - Old 3D Editor to edit maps and levels in old games like Doom, Quake.
-My firs web commercial page was in early 2000 - for Veterinary.
-Before that I have learn how to code in Pajączek 2000 IDE :D. My firs webpage was created in Word Editor.
-After that I learn EcmaScript in ActionScript 3.0 - that moves me easily to TypeScript.
-I spent some time to have fun in GameDev.
-In 2022 I leave my main project to learn how to code with LLM's.
-I also involve in new startups where i improve my basecode.
-I wish I could make Games and Startup easily in near future :).
+Backend is my strongest area: business logic, APIs, data flows, integrations, servers, deployments and system architecture.
+Over the years I have worked on transportation search engines, route optimization, payment systems, e-commerce integrations, internal tools and production infrastructure.

+I also have experience leading dev teams and turning rough business ideas into working systems.
+I like simple solutions that are easy to understand, easy to deploy and easy to maintain.

+My programming story started a long time ago.
+Batch scripts on retro PCs, simple games, hex-editing game files to get more lives, editing maps for Doom and Quake with QuArK, stuff like that.
+My first commercial website was built around 2000, and before modern web stacks I learned using tools like Pajączek 2000, Word, ActionScript 3.0 and later TypeScript.

+I also spent some time in GameDev with **Unity 3D** and **Unreal Engine**, mostly because I always liked games, tools, performance and creative problem-solving.

+Since 2022, I've been experimenting a lot with **LLM-assisted engineering**.
+I use AI to prototype faster, generate frontend, improve my basecode and build reusable systems for startups and side projects.

-I love dogs - I have two.
-Also love Games - collecting old NES / Famiclone games.
+Outside of code, I love dogs.
+Currently I have two.
+I also collect old Famiclone games.

-- 🔭 Experimenting with LLM based engeenering.
+* 🔭 Experimenting with LLM-assisted engineering
-- 🔭 Building backend services and designing system architecture
+* 🧱 Building backend services and designing system architecture
-- 🔭 Now generating frontend, and play a lot with LLM's since 2022
-- 🛠️ 15y+ dev
+* 🚀 Creating startup and product prototypes from idea to working system
+* 🛠️ 15+ years of development experience
+* 🧩 Backend, integrations, automation, servers and e-commerce
+* 🎮 GameDev background with Unity, Unreal, retro tools and old-school modding
-- 🌱 Constantly improving performance, structure, and code quality
+* 🌱 Constantly improving performance, structure and code quality
-- ⚡ I value simple, practical, and scalable solutions
+* ⚡ I value simple, practical and scalable solutions

 ### OpenSource Projects: